We have such wonderful resources to find information these days but sometimes what you seek can be elusive.

 The styles of the more recent fashions are unremarkable, so I suspect that like many fashion labels they got older with their clientele.
 The quality is middle of the road, but they’ve lasted and they have charm.

-Based on the items found, it looks like they were around from the late ’40s, possibly earlier and were still going in the early ’80s.
+Created by the Mollard family (who also created the Maxine label), and based in Flinders Lane, the history of the label goes back as far as the late 1800s but most of the Gallivants I’ve found were ’40s and ’50s.
+They were still going in the early ’80s.
 There is currently a “Gallivant Clothing” registered in NSW but they don’t seem to be related.

 I did find this from the New York Post 1936 though: unlikely to be the same company but nice all the same: